tc10815/BronxZooGuide/readme.md

 ## 5. What technologies, APIs etc will you be using to develop this solution?
 Provide links and explanations.
 - Some kind of database solution (probably XML)
+- - Probably not Firebase because Firebase wants to be paid for real life usage, and this is a free app.
-- Some kind of tracking (probably Google Anaylitics)
+- Some kind of tracking (probably Google Analytics)
 - A Map API of some kind (for compasses and/or map
-- Sound Playing / storing API (could be Soundcloud)
+- Sound Playing API (could be Soundcloud)